MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/plan.md

 A landing zone includes all the components defense workloads need for secure, reliable, and cost-effective cloud operations.
 There are two types of landing zones, platform landing zones and workload landing zones.

 - ***Platform landing zone*** - The platform landing zone provides core services used by multiple workloads.
-In the sample architecture below, the components and subscriptions outlined in teal comprise the platform landing zone.
+In the sample architecture, the components and subscriptions outlined in teal comprise the platform landing zone.
 Together, they provide shared services, such as identity, management, and connectivity, to the workloads in this tenant.

 - ***Workload landing zone*** - The workload landing zones are for workloads.
 The gray boxes outline the workload landing zones.
-There are two workload landing zone subscriptions in the diagram below (Landing zone A1 and Landing Zone A2).
+There are two workload landing zone subscriptions in the diagram  (Landing zone A1 and Landing Zone A2).
 The image only shows one workload landing zone in detail (Landing Zone A2).

 :::image type="content" source="./images/cloud-broker-landing-zone.png" alt-text="Diagram of an Azure landing zone architecture.
 A sample architecture showing the platform landing zone and workload landing zones.
 It shows the Azure Active Directory tenant with management groups underneath.
 The management groups divide into platform, landing zones, decommissioned, and sandbox.
 Under these management groups and children management groups with subscriptions beneath them.
 The architecture shows the contents of these subscriptions.
 The platform landing zone management group contains identity, management, and connectivity subscriptions.
 There are black boxes around the platform landing zone subscriptions.
 The workload landing zone management group contains two workload landing zone subscriptions.
 The contents of one subscription is shown in detail.
 There are red boxes around the workload landing zone subscriptions." lightbox="./images/cloud-broker-landing-zone.png" border="false":::
 *Diagram 2: Sample architecture showing the platform landing zone and workload landing zones*